Did you know Dropbox has spent very little on advertising, yet it is worth $4 billion? What have they done that’s made their business so successful?

 For example, one growth hack is to incentivize some of your current users to refer others.
 This incentive may come in the form of company swag or a free month of your service.
 Another example would be badges or buttons that websites can embed in their website code.
 These badges and buttons link back to the website, which makes it serve as an advertisement.
 We’ll explain some Dropbox growth hacks below.

-Dropbox has received many awards, including best overall startup for 2011 & the Webby for Best Services and Practices.
+Dropbox has received many awards, including best overall startup for 2011 & Macworld`s 2009 Editor’s Choice Award for Software.
 It’s also now known that founders Drew Houston and Arash Ferdowsi turned down a 9 digit offer from Steve Jobs.

 Here are some stats regarding Dropbox’s scale: